Jump to the main content

 How to apply for a patent?

-Alternatively, you can submit applications for patents to the Norwegian Industrial Property Office via Altinn
+You apply for a patent by submitting the application to the Norwegian Industrial Property Office via Altinn

 You have to pay a fee to have the application processed.
 See the Norwegian Industrial Property Office website for processing fees.